exxeleron/enterprise-components/INSTALL.md

 > :heavy_exclamation_mark: Note:

 > `enterprise-components` releases typically require specific `yak` releases.
 The versions of the `yak` releases that work with a given
-`enterprise-components` release are listed in the EC release notes.
+`enterprise-components` release are listed in the `ec` release notes.

 We recommend system layout as in the tutorial's [README](https://github.com/exxeleron/enterprise-components/blob/master/tutorial/README.md) document.
 However, one can define an arbitrary system layout by setting `QHOME`, `QLIC`, `YAK_PATH`, `YAK_OPTS`, `EC_QSL_PATH`,